strategineer/personal-website/content/bin/gaming/arc_raiders/index.md

 - Roll the dice on a Free Loadout and extract successfully to gather materials you'll need to make a "real" build.

 But, the Free Loadout only:
-- Equips you a single low tier weapon (god forbid you get the Kettle).
-Pray for a Stitcher and friendly raiders if you're going in solo.
+- Equips you a single, potentially mediocre, weapon (god forbid you get the Kettle).
+Pray for a Stitcher and friendly raiders if you're going in to a raid by yourself.
 - Has a Max Loadout Weight of 35.0 and 14 inventory slots (35.0/14).
 This is quite low compared to the 50.0/18 provided by the Looting Augment Mk.
 1 and the 45.0/16 provided by the Combat Augment Mk.
-1. So, with a Free Loadout you'll likely find yourself wishing you had a real Augment equipped after you loot two containers or a quarter of a Raider's inventory.
+1. With a Free Loadout you'll likely find yourself wishing you had a real Augment equipped after you loot two containers or a quarter of a Raider's inventory.

 ## Early Budget Build

+This build is cheap but effective, providing you with everything you need to take out raiders and low level ARC with ease no matter the situation you find yourself in.

 - Looting Augment Mk.
 1
 - Light Shield
-- 1 Stitcher I
+- 1x Stitcher I
-- 1 Ferro I
+- 1x Ferro I
-- 3 bandages
+- 3x bandages
-- 1-2 shield rechargers
+- 1-2x shield rechargers
-- 1 adrenaline shot
+- 1x adrenaline shot

 ## Mid Budget Build

+Similar to the [early budget build](#early-budget-build) but a little more expensive.
+It also requires a Gear Bench II to be sustainable (to be able to craft the Medium Shield).

+Although the Medium Shield only provides 2.5% more damage reduction than the Light Shield, the Medium Shield can reduce about 2.5x (?) more damage overall before turning shutting off compared to the Light Shield.
+This can give you the edge you need to survive an initial salvo of fire taking out the hostile raider before your shield shuts off.
+It can also allow you to bandage up during a firefight and continue trading fire instead of being forced to both bandage up and recharge your shield.

 - Combat Augment Mk.
 1
 - Medium Shield
-- 1 Stitcher I-III with Light Extended Mag I
+- 1x Stitcher I-III with Light Extended Mag I
+- 1x Ferro I
-- 1 Ferro I (no need to upgrade the Ferro, you're never going to reload this weapon in combat unless you have to)
+  - No need to upgrade the Ferro, you're never going to reload this weapon in combat unless you have to.
+You'd be better served by not returning fire at all and either getting closer to allow your Stitcher to come into play or run from the fight completely.
-- 5 bandages
+- 5x bandages
-- 4-5 shield rechargers
+- 4-5x shield rechargers
-- 3 adrenaline shots
+- 3x adrenaline shots

 # Randomizer

+*WIP UNDER CONSTRUCTION*

 {{< rpg_table name="EarlyWeapons" hide_button="true" >}}
 | d5 | Early Weapons |